Beretta350/gochat/README.md

 Real-time chat application built with Go, Fiber, Redis Pub/Sub, and WebSocket.

+> ⚠️ **Security Note:** This repository contains example/development credentials (database passwords, JWT secrets).
+These are **for local development only**.
+Always use strong, unique secrets in production environments.

 ## 🚀 Tech Stack

 | Technology | Purpose |